nathantypanski/nathantypanski.com/blog/2014-07-09-personal-wiki.md

 I made a lot of edits to the Arch Wiki last year, so I know that they're a format that I appreciate.
 Interlinking documents is an awesome feature.

-As much as I love Org, but I'm still learning to cope with its complexity and it's nowhere near as portable as having a markdown wiki in my home folder.
+As much as I love Org-mode, I'm still learning to cope with its complexity and it's nowhere near as portable as having a markdown wiki in my home folder.

 ## Moving forward